OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ### Request permission to access device capabilities (applies to Office on the web)

-If an add-in that runs in web versions of Excel, Outlook, PowerPoint, and Word on Chromium-based browsers (such as Microsoft Edge or Google Chrome) requires access to a user's device capabilities, a developer must configure their add-in to request permission from the user.
+On Chromium-based browsers (such as Microsoft Edge or Google Chrome), if an add-in running in Office on the web requires access to a user's device capabilities, a developer must configure their add-in to request permission from the user.
+This applies to web versions of Excel, Outlook, PowerPoint, and Word.

 A user's device capabilities include their camera, geolocation, and microphone.
 To request permission, the add-in must implement the [device permission API](/javascript/api/office/office.devicepermission).

 For information on how the user is prompted for permission, see [View, manage, and install add-ins for Excel, PowerPoint, and Word](https://support.microsoft.com/office/16278816-1948-4028-91e5-76dca5380f8d).